 An examination of philosophic writings, novels, and plays from writers such as Nietzsche, Kierkegaard, Kafka, Camus, Beckett, Ionesco, and Sartre.
 Attempts are made to isolate and evaluate typical existentialist themes and contrast them with nonexistentialist themes.

 This course examines ethical, philosophical, and theological issues relating to the experience of the Holocaust and the broader human concerns of evil and suffering.
 Topics include the uniqueness and universality of the Holocaust as well as questions of justice.
 Cross-listed as HGS 313.
 Fall.

 Examines questions in the area of the philosophy of law including discussions of the appropriate roles of liberty, justice, and responsibility in a society that reconciles a respect for the individual with the need for legitimate governmental authority.
-Prerequisite: One course in Philosophy or permission of instructor.
-Occasionally.

 What gives words meaning?
 How do pointing and other contextual factors influence interpretation?
 What role do intentions play?
 How do Superman and Santa Claus differ from the names of real people?
 We will explore questions such as these from a philosophical perspective, through readings by Russell, Kripke, Putnam, and others.
 Prerequisite: IHPHIL 100.
 Occasionally.